umass-gis/workshops/content/basics-qgis/index.md

 In development
 {: .label .label-yellow }

 This workshop is geared towards newcomers to GIS.
-By the end of the workshop, you will:
+By the end of the workshop, you will be able to:
 * Understand the capabilities of GIS
+* Find and download geospatial data
+* Open the data in QGIS
-* Be able to identify the coordinate system of GIS data
+* Identify the coordinate system of the data
-* Know how to opening and displaying data in QGIS
+* Visualize the data in different ways

 ---
 ## Workshop outline